 Understanding how different foods can help us combat various illnesses can certainly help to keep us on the correct path to long-lasting health not only now, but also in our distant future.
 However, this is certainly a complicated subject, so it makes sense to break the topic down into individual illnesses to then determine the types of foods that should be in your diet.
-So, in this instance we will focus on foods that fight Alzheimer’s disease, an illness that is troubling for many people, especially those who may have family members fighting the disease.
+According to Psychologium, one in ten people above the age of 65 have Alzheimer’s.
+In this article, we will focus on foods that fight Alzheimer’s disease, an illness that is troubling for many people, especially those who may have family members fighting the disease.

 1. Leafy vegetables